↑

 • garnish with parsley

-• 1 egg scrambled with the white part of a scallion
+• 1 egg scrambled with white part of a scallion

 • 2 tablespoons crispy shallots